 The Company intends to distribute quarterly dividends to its stockholders.
 The Company's quarterly dividends, if any, will be determined by the Board of Directors.
 To maintain its RIC status, the Company must timely distribute an amount equal to at least 90% of its taxable ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any, reduced by deductible expenses, out of the assets legally available for distribution, for each year.
 Depending on the level of taxable income earned in a tax year, the Company may choose to carry forward taxable income in excess of current year distributions into the next tax year and pay a 4% excise tax on such income, to the extent required.
-As of December 31, 2006, the Company's undistributed taxable income was approximately \$529,000.
-The Company has distributed this income in 2007.
-At December 31, 2007, the Company had no current or accumulated undistributed taxable income.
+We have distributed, or intend to distribute, sufficient dividends to eliminate taxable income for our completed tax fiscal years.
+If we fail to satisfy the 90% distribution requirement or otherwise fail to qualify as a RIC in any tax year, we would be subject to income tax in such year on all of our taxable income, regardless of whether we made any distributions to our shareholders.
+We have a tax fiscal year that ends on December 31.

-For the quarter ended December 31, 2007, the Company declared a dividend on December 14, 2007 of \$0.39 per share for a total of approximately \$7 million.
-The record date was December 24, 2007 and the dividend was distributed on January 24, 2008.
-Total dividends declared for the year ended December 31, 2007 were \$1.40 per share for a total of approximately \$25 million.
+For the quarter ended December 31, 2008, the Company declared a dividend on December 19, 2008 of \$0.27 per share for a total of approximately \$6 million.
+The record date was December 31, 2008 and the dividend was distributed on January 29, 2009.
+For the year ended December 31, 2008, the Company paid dividends of approximately \$30 million or \$1.44 per share.
+For income tax purposes our distributions to shareholders for the fiscal year ended December 31, 2008 were composed of \$1.41 per share of non-qualified distributions and \$0.03 per share of qualified distributions.
+The tax character of distributions are the same as reported on the Statements of Changes in Net Assets.

-The following reconciles net increase in stockholders' equity resulting from operations to taxable income for the year ended December 31, 2007:
+The following reconciles net increase in stockholders' equity resulting from operations to taxable income for the year ended December 31, 2008:

-Year Ended Dec ember 31, 2007 Pre-tax net increase in stockholders' equity resulting from operations \$ 26,141,985 Net unrealized gain on investments transactions not taxable (3,116,719) Expenses not currently deductible 540,159 Taxable income before deductions for distributions \$ 23,565,425 Taxable income before deductions for distributions per outstanding share \$ 1.31
+Year Ended December 31, 2008 Pre-tax net decrease in stockholders' equity resulting from operations \$ (9,567,327) Net unrealized losses on investments transactions not taxable 39,698,065 Income not currently taxable (1,390,939) Expenses not currently deductible 940,864 Taxable income before deductions for distributions \$ 29,680,663 Taxable income before deductions for distributions per weighted average shares for the period \$ 1.46